They say…

 Thornbridge Jaipur

-Over the past month I’ve been privileged to sample more beers from breweries featured for the first time in the new edition of the Good Bottled Beer Guide, discussed last issue.
+Over the past month I’ve been privileged to sample more beers from featured for the first time in the new edition of the Good Guide, discussed last issue.
 And among those making a big impression are a brace of modern interpretations of classic styles from a country house brewery in the Peak District national park.

 Thornbridge Hall is a stately home just outside Bakewell with a history dating back to the 12th century.
 Still privately owned, it’s now a venue for events as well as a family home.

-A brewery opened on site in 2004 and already boasts a string of awards from and SIBA for its beers.
+A brewery opened on site in 2004 and already boasts a string of awards from and SIBA for its cask beers.
 Real Ale in a Bottle first appeared in 2005 with forays into two historic styles, India Pale Ale (IPA) and Imperial Russian Stout.

 Both styles originate in late 18th century London, but their development was shaped by the export trade.
 Virtually extinct in their home country by the late 20th century, their recent revival has been driven at least as much by international as by domestic interest.